djcooke/compendium/knowledge.md

 ## Cairns of Passage and Return

 <div class="surfacePane" markdown="1">
-Note: these are called "Beacons" rather than "Cairns" in HoH.
+Note: these are called "Cairns" in PotD, "Beacons"  in HoH, and "Pylons" in EO.

 The number of enemies you must kill to activate the Cairns is random, with a range that varies depending on the floorset.
 The range for the Cairn of Passage